mt-cly/FPR/README.md

 <img src="motivation.png" alt="Image" width="400" height="400">
 </p>

 The CAM in weakly supervised semantic segmentation suffers from over-activation from co-occurred background regions.
 Luckily, We observe that co-occurred background sometimes present in image solely and its cues can be easily captured through image-level labels.
-In detail, the framework is as follows, which insists of Online Prototype Computing and Training wht Prototype parts.
+In detail, the framework is as follows, which insists of Online Prototype Computing and Training with Prototype parts.

 <div style="text-align: center;">
 <img src="method.png" alt="Image" width="800" height="400">